-- Connecting SR 3 to the Belfair Bypass/SR3 Freight Corridor: It has long been envisioned that one or two local routes will connect Belfair to the future corridor midway between the two endpoints.
-We will look at the feasibility of various routes, taking into consideration the challenging terrain and connectivity benefits.
+Connecting SR 3 to the Belfair Bypass/SR3 Freight Corridor: It has long been envisioned that one or two local routes will connect Belfair to the future corridor midway between the two endpoints.
+We have looked at the feasibility of various routes, taking into consideration the challenging terrain and connectivity benefits.

-- Increasing local network connectivity: Previous studies identified a number of potential street connections that would give area residents more route choices and reduce traffic at congested pinch points.
-We’ll evaluate potential connections to identify viable routes that are realistic given environmental constraints, cost, and likely benefits.
+Increasing local network connectivity: Previous studies identified a number of potential street connections that would give area residents more route choices and reduce traffic at congested pinch points.
+This plan has evaluated potential connections to identify viable routes that are realistic given environmental constraints, cost, and likely benefits.

-- Improving walkability: As Belfair grows, the ability to walk safely and comfortably around town will be an indicator of its desirability as a place to live and work.
+Improving walkability: As Belfair grows, the ability to walk safely and comfortably around town will be an indicator of its desirability as a place to live and work.
 Great effort has already been made in establishing a network of trails.
-This plan will work to leverage those efforts, expanding the trail network and linking it to a growing network of sidewalks and pathways throughout Belfair.
+This plan works to leverage those efforts, expanding the trail network and linking it to a growing network of sidewalks and pathways throughout Belfair.

-- Addressing operational efficiency of key intersections: Area residents know that at certain times of the day certain intersections are best avoided.
+Addressing operational efficiency of key intersections: Area residents know that at certain times of the day certain intersections are best avoided.
 Some of that congestion can be dealt with by improving the way those intersections are controlled.
-We will look at strategies for making traffic flow smoother, keeping in mind that tourism is a big component of Belfair’s traffic in the summer and on weekends.
+This plan considered strategies for making traffic flow smoother, keeping in mind that tourism is a big component of Belfair’s traffic in the summer and on weekends.

-- Ensuring visibility of the downtown business district after the SR3 Freight Corridor is built: The Belfair Bypass/SR3 Freight Corridor will draw some traffic out of Belfair; that is the point of it.
+Ensuring visibility of the downtown business district after the SR3 Freight Corridor is built: The Belfair Bypass/SR3 Freight Corridor will draw some traffic out of Belfair; that is the point of it.
 This brings with it some risks as well as opportunities.
-The Belfair Mobility Plan will look at transportation features like way-finding signage, streetscapes, and gateway treatments that enhance the economic resilience of small downtowns.
+The Belfair Mobility Plan looks at transportation features like way-finding signage, streetscapes, and gateway treatments that enhance the economic resilience of small downtowns.